waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Fossil Quest - Hypotheses Log
 - **Active Hypotheses (Ranked by Agent):**
-    1.  **POKé DOLL as Fossil:** The Rocket Grunt on B2F will accept the POKé DOLL as the 'fossil'.
-    2.  **POKé DOLL and the Hiker:** Getting rid of the POKé DOLL (by giving it to the Grunt) will make the Hiker on 1F move because the player is no longer a 'kid' with a toy.
-    3.  **Fainted Fossil:** The Grunt wants a revived fossil Pokémon that has fainted.
+    1.  **Fainted Fossil:** The Grunt wants a revived fossil Pokémon that has fainted.
-    4.  **No Starter in Party:** The Hiker will move if the player's starter Pokémon is in the PC.
+    2.  **No Starter in Party:** The Hiker will move if the player's starter Pokémon is in the PC.
-    5.  **Silph Scope Ghost:** The Silph Scope will reveal a ghost in Mt.
+    3.  **Silph Scope Ghost:** The Silph Scope will reveal a ghost in Mt.
 Moon that needs to be captured and shown to the Grunt.
 - **Failed Hypotheses:**
     - The Hiker will only move for an 'adult', a status temporarily gained by interacting with the 'Old Man' in Viridian City.
 (Result: Failed.
 Hiker's dialogue was unchanged.)
     - The fossil is in an interactable rock.